fjvallarino/monomer/docs/tutorials/00-setup.md

 ### ghcid

 The sample project includes custom .ghci and .ghcid files.
-The most important change in .ghci is for Mac users, since Mac does not allow rendering to happen outside the main thread (by default `ghci` spawns a thread for user code).
+The most important change in .ghci is for Mac users, since macOS does not allow graphics setup to happen outside the main thread (by default `ghci` spawns a thread for user code).
 If you create your custom GHCi config and run into issues, check if you are providing the necessary flags.

 <br/>